logto-io/docs/docs/docs/references/users/README.md

 ## Profile

-Each user has a profile containing the user information, more than the name and contact details.
+Each user has a profile containing the user information.

 A user profile consists of 3 sections: